blamassa/blamassa/README.md

 **Previous work experiences:**
 - Between 2018 and 2019 I worked as a Data Scientist generating data analysis and developing machine learning models for defaults prediction in the electric power market.
 (Brazil)
 - During 2020 I worked in the LNG business both as a LNG Trading Analyst and Commercial Operator.
-There, I was able to bbring value to the team through data analysis of the gas market, development of a global LNG supply and demand model with predictive functionality to support decision making and digitalization of processes.
+There, I was able to bring value to the team through data analysis of the gas market, development of a global LNG scenarios/supply and demand model with predictive functionality to support decision making and digitalization of processes.
 (Austria)

 Recently I transferred my studies to Politecnico di Torino (Italy) in order to finish my degree in Energy Engineering.